kazulagi/plantFEM/README.md

 [1] Haruka Tomobe, Kazunori Fujisawa, Akira Murakami, Experiments and FE-analysis of 2-D root-soil contact problems based on node-to-segment approach, Soils and Foundations, Volume 59, Issue 6, 2019, Pages 1860-1874.

-[2] Tomobe H, Fujisawa K, Murakami A (2021) A Mohr-Coulomb-Vilar model for constitutive relationship in root-soil interface under changing suction.
-Soils Found 61:815–835.
+[2] Haruka Tomobe, Kazunori Fujisawa, Akira Murakami, A Mohr-Coulomb-Vilar model for constitutive relationship in root-soil interface under changing suction, Soils and Foundations, Volume 61,2021, Pages 815–835.

+[3] plantFEM: A Numerical Platform for Multi-physical Simulation of Plants, Third International Workshop on Machine Learning for Cyber-Agricultural Systems (MLCAS2021), Page 22.

 Others are under revision and/or under preparation.

 ### TODO:
 - Python-interface